Home

 - We got a real treat when Waddy sang his own song "High Maintenance Girlfriend" in the 2nd set.
 That song always gets everyone jumpin'.
 What a talented guy!

 - Keith Allison did a great job on "Poor, Poor Pitiful Me", and Waddy played incredible slide guitar solos.
 Waddy told us that Jackson Browne sang that song at a tribute to Warren Zevon.
-Wish I could find a video of that.

 - Phil Jones didn't seem at all bothered by the heat, as he closed out the 1st set with some burnin' drums on "Dog Eat Dog."